LIFETIME DEAL — LIMITED TIME

 Step 2: Prepare an Effective Speaker Kit for Organizers

-• A book list with links to reviews or store pages.
-This helps organizers quickly understand your relevance and audience.
+• A list of your book titles with links to reviews or Amazon pages (this helps demonstrate your relevance and popularity).

 Step 3: Create Your Presentation to Engage the Audience